washingtonstateuniversity/WSU-CBN/wp-content/plugins/query-monitor/readme.txt

 Short answer: Yes, but only a little.

 Long answer: Query Monitor has a small impact on page generation time because it hooks into a few places in WordPress in the same way that other plugins do.
-The impact is negligable.
+The impact is negligible.

 On pages that have an especially high number of database queries (in the hundreds), Query Monitor currently uses more memory than I would like it to.
 This is due to the amount of data that is captured in the stack trace for each query.
 I have been and will be working to continually reduce this.